dsheiko/ng-backbone/doc/gettingstarted/formview.md

   </div>
 </form>
 ```
 Until anything typed in to the input, it's invalid according to `required` restrictor.
 Thus template variable `foo.bar.valid` is `false` and the template shows container with error message.
 If we typed in a wrong value for email address `foo.bar.valid` again has 'false' and we can see the message.
-We can also access the sate of the group as `foo.form`.
+We can also access the sate of the group as `foo.group`.
 See below Control/Group State Model Interface for available properties.

 ## FormView Interface